RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 ## TL;DR

 RocketU really felt extra eager to me.
 The new bootcamp in town really wanted to impress.
-The technical questions were tickier than they should've been due to some miscommunication.
+The technical questions were trickier than they should've been due to some miscommunication.

 ## Full Recap

 The first interview was a typical test of personality fit.
+I spoke with [RU gal] over the phone for the first interview.
+It was a typical non-technical conversation about my background and expectations.
+She tried to talk up RocketU's awesomeness by describing how amazing the instructors are, but for whatever reason, I started worrying about RocketU's lack of cool factor.
+Other bootcamps feel like families or clubs.
+RocketU was missing that vibe (more on this a few paragraphs below).

 The second interview had some very specific quiz-like questions, but no live coding.
 I loved the second interviewer.
+[RU guy] is an instructor with a solid background in teaching technical material.
+He asked me questions about HTML/CSS.
+He then asked me how I would solve a very particular problem.
+After he gave me some hints, I realized that I completely misunderstood the problem when he first described it.

+I actually ended up misunderstanding him TWICE, so it took me awhile to solve the problem, which is sad because the problem really wasn't that difficult.
+It was just a re-phrased version of a classic algorithm problem/concept.

+I wish [RU guy] could've showed me around RocketSpace a bit more because I never even got to see the part of the office the RocketU students use.
+I only got to check out a portion of the main RocketSpace floor.

+However, the real bummer is that the whole experience felt a bit more corporate (for lack of a better word) and a bit less start-uppy than the other bootcamps.
+This is pretty ironic considering that RocketU is part of a startup accelerator called RocketSpace.

+There are a few reasons for the "corporate" feel: The office space felt less fun and energetic (it's less intimate; it's less open due to the presence of many small dividers), RocketU doesn't have its own blog filled with stories to get you pumped up, and RocketU is too young to have a promo video showing off its cool students.
+Plus, RocketU is run by people with experience in corporate training.
+So like I said earlier, the vibe I got from RocketU was very different from the vibe I got from its competitors.

+That said, I wouldn't be surprised if my impressions are just plain wrong because RocketU doesn't have as much outreach/marketing and my interviews weren't particularly long.

 # For the record